 Numerous studies have been released recently that point to what participating spouses already see.
 For instance, the 2018 USO survey, “The Backbone of Our Military,” reports, “Family readiness groups are often only as successful as the spouse leader or unit commander, and thus their effectiveness can ebb and flow.
 Deployments also hamper the ability and willingness for capable individuals to lead such groups.
 Key spouse programs have proven successful in many instances, but spouses also report that the programs can grow into their own hierarchical networks with cliques and status grabbing — making them less effective for new spouses.”

-Whether it is a result of antiquated means of access (ex. email vs. Instagram), burnout, cliques, lack of command support, or just a question of relevance, FRGs are falling short.
+Whether it is a result of antiquated means of access, like email over Instagram, burnout, cliques, lack of command support, or just a question of relevance, FRGs are falling short.
 When FRGs fail to create a reliable spouse network, the government is no longer fully supporting military members and their families.

 If the volunteer model is no longer working for modern military families, perhaps leaders will create paid support positions.
 This may alleviate burdens on working spouses who want to connect, while aiding the spouse employment problem.
 The Army and Marines have already tried this with their respective paid Family Readiness Support Advisors and Family Readiness Officers that act as liaisons between the command and families.
 Navy and Coast Guard ombudsmen and Air Force Key Spouses remain unpaid, though.

-“I worry about the lack of participation,” said Huffman.
+“I worry about the lack of participation,” Huffman said.
 “The unique challenges of our lives make having these connections/friendships so important, from the serious life events to the frivolous fun ones.
-I believe isolation and disconnection from others [living] this life can bring dissatisfaction and even put pressure on the active duty [service member] to get out.”
+I believe isolation and disconnection from others (living) this life can bring dissatisfaction and even put pressure on the active duty to get out.”

 It is clear that military spouses are not just a part of the military conversation.
 They are the conversation.
 Thriving spouse clubs are no longer just a spouse issue.
 It is a retention issue.